SpineElements/spine-contraster/README.md

 ## SpineContraster

 `SpineContraster` determines to which dark or light theme an element belongs based on its background color.
-Provides `darkTheme` and `lightTheme` boolean properties to the element.
+Sets `darkTheme` and `lightTheme` boolean properties to the element.

 Theme detection is based on a background color contrast to black and white colors respectively.
 If the contrast to black is higher than the contrast to white - light